 More Australian organisations than ever are seeking IT professionals with Agile-related skills.
 While you may already have experience with a ‘hybrid Agile’ approach, those looking to further their knowledge and careers should obtain the most widely used Agile method – it will deepen your understanding and expand your opportunities.

 What is the world’s most widely used Agile method?
 The answer is Scrum.
-The 2015 State of Scrum Report showed that 71 per cent of respondents across the world use Scrum.
 The Scrum methodology is so widely adopted that in many parts of the world it is confused with the ‘Agile’ umbrella term.
 Time to clarify:

 What is Scrum Methodology?